-How to get a Japanese phone number with SMS (for non-residents)
+How to get a Japanese phone number with voice/SMS (for non-residents)

 To sign up for many Japanese event ticketing sites (and increasingly, other websites too), you will need a Japanese phone number to use for SMS or call verification.
 Unfortunately, it is difficult if you are not a resident or citizen of Japan.